Is this the Siri of toilets? A pristine voice-operated public restroom opens in Tokyo

 In Tokyo, you can now enter a new public restroom, flush, wash your hands, and even play music—all without ever touching a surface.
 All it takes is a voice greeting: “Hi Toilet.”

 Self-described as the most hygienic toilet in the world, Hi Toilet is the latest iteration of the Tokyo Toilet Project, which is replacing 17 public toilets in Shibuya, a popular shopping and entertainment area, with clean, modern, accessible structures.
-This particular toilet was designed by Kazoo Sato, the chief creative officer at advertising agency TBWA\Hakudo.
+This particular toilet was designed by Kazoo Sato, the chief creative officer at advertising agency TBWA\Hakuhodo.
 After a year and a half of acrobatics to flush with our foot, or turn the doorknob with a paper towel that then must be discarded while the door is propped open, this offering is a welcome addition to our public restroom needs.
 And, while the idea for a hands-free toilet germinated well before the pandemic, it’s a timely reminder that we all deserve a safe, clean, and inclusive place to do our business in the city.

 To activate the toilet, all you have to do is greet it, and a chime will invite you to voice your next command. “‘Hi Toilet’ works as a hot word for the facility to start receiving voice commands,” explains Sato, who designed the facility in collaboration with TBWA’s Disruption Lab.
 “Just like ‘Hey Siri.'”